Create an Environment

 Matching filters Environments

-All criteria (ID, TYPE, TAGS) are applied simultaneously using the logical AND operator.
+All criteria (ID, SCOPE, TAGS) are applied simultaneously using the logical AND operator.
 This means that an environment must meet all conditions to be selected.
 However, it's important to note that multiple contexts with different filters can be added to a pipeline.
 So, even though the AND operator is used within a single filter, you can include different variations.

 Image loading...